Direction Preferring Confidence Intervals: Introduction

 \cite{tukey1991philosophy} lists three questions, in order of importance, to be answered sequentially about a parameter within the limit of acceptable uncertainty. i) what is the direction of the effect? ii) what is the minimal effect size? iii) what is the maximal effect size?
 He then turns to the use of confidence intervals (CIs) to answer these questions.
-If the sign (positive or negative effect) is indeterminable, a short two-sided interval is preferable.
-Conversely, if the sign is clear (suppose that it is positive), the lower end of the CI helps assess the minimal effect, ideally distancing from zero as much as possible.
+If the sign of the effect (positive or negative) is indeterminable, a short two-sided interval is preferable.
+Conversely, if the sign is clear (suppose that it is positive), the lower end of the CI helps assess the minimal effect, ideally being as far from zero as possible.
 The upper end of the interval, though less critical, estimates the maximal effect and should certainly be finite and not too far away.
-The main thrust of Tukey's work was to design CIs when multiple parameters are faced.
-Addressing multiplicity requires the inflation of the CIs which come at the expense of sign-determination.
-Tukey was trying to compromise between the three goals and the protection against selection, by superimposing the standard symmetric 95\% CIs and Bonferroni CIs that offer simultaneous inference, using the latter at lower than usual levels (even 50\%).
+The main thrust of Tukey's work was to design CIs when multiple parameters are considered.
+Addressing multiplicity requires the inflation of the CIs' lengths which come at the expense of sign-determination.
 While Tukey's statement of the three goals have appealed to many, the compromises he designed have not received much attention to date.
+How to compromise between sign determination, minimal effect size and length, while facing multiplicity, is the subject of this work.

-The standard method to construct a (single) CI for a location family is to invert acceptance regions for testing the parameter.
-The acceptance regions are equivariant if their shape do not depend on the value of the parameter tested.
-Inverting equivariant acceptance regions results in a CI that is also equivariant, having the same shape around the estimate for any value of it, but as such it can not address to the differences in importance between the goals.
-Non-equivariant CIs allow the designer to weight differently Tukey's goals, extending the length of the CI in exchange for better sign determination or vice-versa \citep{pratt1961length, hayter1994relationship, benjamini1996nonequivariant}.
+The standard method for constructing a (single) CI for a location family is to invert acceptance regions for testing the parameter.
+The acceptance regions are equivariant if their shape does not depend on the value of the parameter tested.
+Inverting equivariant acceptance regions results in a CI that is also equivariant, having the same shape around the estimate for any value of the estimate, and thus a fixed length regardless of the potential for sign determination .
+Non-equivariant acceptance regions allow the designer to weight differently Tukey's goals, extending the length of the CI in exchange for better sign determination or vice-versa \citep{pratt1961length, hayter1994relationship, benjamini1996nonequivariant}.